 When you focus too much on thinking: I don’t want my husband to touch me anymore, instead of trying to find reasons and solutions, you’re not giving your marriage a fair shot.

 Do you still love your husband?
+Does he still love you?
 Do you still want to be married to him?

 Is it unfathomable to be with someone else?
 If the answer to these is yes, then don’t give up.